Meet Molly Sharp, creator of VLATUTTI

 Other solo performances include Berlioz’s Harold in Italy and Bloch’s Suite for Viola and Orchestra with the Richmond Philharmonic.

-A dedicated and experienced teacher, Molly is on the faculty of Virginia Commonwealth University, where she teaches Viola Performance majors, gives sectionals for the VCU University Orchestra, and teaches a weekly studio class.
+A dedicated and experienced teacher, Molly was on the faculty of Virginia Commonwealth University, where she taught Viola Performance majors, gave sectionals for the VCU University Orchestra, and taught a weekly studio class.
 She has given Masterclasses at University of Virginia, Violapalooza at VCU, and Texas Tech, as well as many public schools in the Central Virginia area.
 Molly started a chamber music program through the Richmond Symphony Youth Orchestra program to provide a chamber music experience and coachings to serious high school students.
 As a Faculty member at the String Odyssey, a camp administered by the Richmond Symphony and Virginia Commonwealth University, Molly regularly provides sectionals, private lessons, masterclasses, and chamber music coachings to all levels of students.
-Molly is also involved in providing viola sectionals for the student violists in the Richmond Symphony Youth Orchestra program.

 As a way to bring the love of chamber music to the layman, Molly has created and led experiential workshops for adults, to give those who don’t play an instrument the experience of playing chamber music.